 These resources are intended to support municipalities and citizens in understanding and developing public policies to promote, maintain, and protect community trees.

-Vermont Tree Warden Statutes were adopted in 1904 and are the only existing state legislation pertaining to public tree care and tree warden responsibilities.
+Vermont Tree Warden Statutes were adopted in 1904 and amended in 2020.
+This is the only existing state legislation pertaining to public tree care and tree warden responsibilities.

 Tree Ordinances and Policies Overview outlines what a tree ordinance is, the benefits of having an active tree ordinance, and the process of establishing a tree ordinance.